sncast/fend-project/README.md

 **Interface**

-The interface has been modified to work on the Ipad and web.
+The interface is modified to only work on PC.

 **README**